schemaorg/schemaorg/SOFTWARE_README.md

     git clone https://github.com/schemaorg/schemaorg.git

-Note: The python application only runs under **_Python 3.6 or above_** which should be preinstalled on the local system.
+**_Note:_** The python application only runs under **_Python 3.6 or above_** which should be preinstalled on the local system.

+It is recommended that a Python virtual environment is created on your system to avoid conflicts with other python activities on your system.
+For further information on how to create virtual environments see: https://docs.python.org/3.7/library/venv.html

-It depends on a small number of python libraries.
+The python environment for schemaorg depends on a small number of python libraries.
 To install these run the following command in the root `schemaorg` directory:

     pip install -r requirements.txt